Carpal Tunnel Syndrome: warming herbal Support

 Topical Curcumin Gel for Carpal Tunnel Syndrome Relief

 Recently, there has been a renewed interest in traditional herbal infusion for carpal tunnel syndrome (CTS).
-Curcumin has been reported as an agent with antioxidant, traditionally warming, analgesic, and neuroprotective attributes.
+Curcumin has been reported as an agent with antioxidant, traditionally warming, soothing, and neuroprotective attributes.
 This study is one of the first investigations to assess the effect of curcumin gel on CTS.

 Efficacy of topical curcumin on mild to moderate carpal tunnel syndrome: a randomized double-blind, placebo-controlled clinical trial, A Sharifi Razavi, 2024